54481andrew/pathogen-spillover-forecast/README.md

 respectively.
 These fitted models are used to generate a combined risk of pathogen spillover into humans.
 The second stage of the model is contained in the Human_LASV_Incidence directory, and uses a regression model to associate seroprevalence in human populations with the combined risk derived in the first stage.
-Lastly, a susceptible-infected-recovered model is used to convert the predicted seroprevalence into estimates of human LASV infections in West Africa.
+Hypothesis testing that is associated with this regression automatically provides a rigorous evaluation of the spillover risk's ability to predict human LASV seroprevalence.
+Lastly, an SIRS model is used to convert the predicted seroprevalence into estimates of human LASV infections in West Africa.

 The results presented in the manuscript were created with R version 3.6.0 (2019-04-26) "Planting of a Tree".
 Different versions of R